minkeymouse/nowcasting-kr/CONTEXT.md

 **ACTUAL Current Status**:
 - **checkpoint/**: Has log files but **0 model.pkl files** - **0 models trained** (12 models needed: 3 targets × 4 models)
 - **outputs/backtest/**: Has log files but **0 JSON files** - **0 nowcasting experiments completed** (12 experiments needed: 3 targets × 4 models)
+  - **FIXED**: Import path issue in src/infer.py - backtest runs should now work once models are trained
 - **outputs/experiments/aggregated_results.csv**: **EXISTS** - Forecasting results aggregated (36 rows, contains extreme VAR values)
+  - **FIXED**: Aggregation function updated to validate ALL metrics (MSE, MAE, RMSE) not just standardized metrics - CSV needs regeneration to apply validation (extreme values will be marked as NaN in all metrics)
 - **nowcasting-report/tables/**: **3 tables generated** (tab_dataset_params.tex, tab_forecasting_results.tex, tab_nowcasting_backtest.tex)
 - **nowcasting-report/images/**: **7 plots generated** (forecast_vs_actual_*.png × 3, accuracy_heatmap.png, horizon_trend.png, nowcasting_comparison_*.png × 3)

 **What This Means**:
-- Training has NOT been run - models need to be trained and saved to checkpoint/ (code fixes applied this iteration)
+- Training has NOT been run - models need to be trained and saved to checkpoint/
 - Nowcasting experiments have NOT been run - outputs/backtest/ needs JSON files (blocked by training)
 - Forecasting results exist and are aggregated - Table 2 can be generated (extreme values filtered when loading)
 - Tables and plots generated - Table 3 and Plot4 have placeholders (nowcasting results missing)